 As dusk sets in and daylight diminishes, venture by torchlight through the native forest with the stars and forest night sounds around you.
 The walk will take about 45 minutes one-way and the track emerges on to Ocean Beach.
 This wide sandy beach is where kiwi are often found feeding among the grasses and seaweed.

-Here in the darkness you will get to see the Southern brown kiwi (Rakiura Tokoeka) – often searching for food.
+Here in the darkness you will get a chance to see the Stewart Island kiwi Rakiura Tokoeka).